What are interest rates and what is the difference between nominal and real interest rates?

-However, it’s not only the nominal payment that is important to both borrowers and savers, but also how many goods, services or other things they could buy with the money.
-Economists call this the purchasing power of money, which usually decreases over time as prices rise due to inflation.
+It’s not only the nominal payment that is important to both borrowers and savers, but also how many goods, services or other things they could buy with that money.
+Economists call this the purchasing power of money.
+It usually decreases over time as prices rise due to inflation.
 Taking inflation into account shows the real cost of borrowing and the real return on savings.
 This is how it is calculated: